Out to Bernard and Little Berdoo

 Along the California Riding and Hiking Trail

 Hiking the California Riding and Hiking Trail through Joshua Tree National Park had been high on my to-do list.
-I got the required wildness permit and opened invitations for any of my hiking buddies to join me.
+I got the required wilderness permit and opened invitations for any of my hiking buddies to join me.

 California Riding and Hiking Trail map

 My good friend Ted H. said he would love to join me, along with one of his long-time hiking buddies.
 The basic plan was for me to drive to various spots along the trail and cache the water we would need along our trek.
 After that, I would spend the night car camping at Blackrock Campground, which is conveniently located next to the western end of the trail.
 With my gear packed into the Subaru, I left for Joshua Tree in the morning, hoping to have a relaxing day.
 I pre-ordered a sandwich from Jersey Mike’s along the way.
 Not 15 minutes into the drive, Anita calls me to let me know I forgot to pack my eggs in the cooler.
-Thankfully she was headed in my general direction, so at least I did not have to drive all the way home.
+Thankfully, she was headed in my general direction, so at least I did not have to drive all the way home.
 With that crisis averted, I again headed northward, just a little behind schedule.
-Around Menifee, something clicked in my head, “did I pack my hiking boots?!”
-Normally I wear them out the door when I go hiking, but I was in my regular shoes for some comfort.
-I found a place to pull over and check, and sure enough I forgot them!
+Around Menifee, something clicked in my head, “Did I pack my hiking boots?!”
+Normally, I wear them out the door when I go hiking, but I was in my regular shoes for some comfort.
+I found a place to pull over and check, and sure enough, I had forgotten them!
 Anita was working in East County, so she could not help me this time.
 Back to San Diego I went.
 I called Jersey Mike’s to put my sandwich away, as I would be delayed in picking it up.
 With my hiking shoes acquired, I got back on the road.
 Given the delay I did swap the order of the water caches, just in case I had further unexpected delays.

 Stop one was now the end of Upper Covington Flats Road.
 Since this was about a ten-mile drive along a dirt road, it made sense to do this while I had daylight.
 The rest of the caches would be near easily accessible roads.
 The road was in good shape, and a few pools of water from the recent rains did offer a little fun to the drive (and the need for a car wash later).
-A lone Prius sat at the trailhead, as I tuck 3 gallons of water under some brush.
+A lone Prius sat at the trailhead as I tucked 3 gallons of water under some brush.
 Each cache would have a gallon for each of us.
 Next, I headed to what would be our last cache, near the parking area for Arch Rock.
 I wanted to place these jugs a little further from the trailhead, as this spot is heavily trafficked, and did not want someone to accidentally use our water.
-From there I drove westward to Geology Road for what was planned for our water for the end of day 2.
+From there, I drove westward to Geology Road for what was planned for our water for the end of day 2.
 The final cache was to be placed at the trailhead to Juniper Flats.
 With our water safely tucked away, I drove back toward Blackrock, making a stop at Stater Bros. to grab a steak to grill, some firewood, and an orange juice for the morning.

 The sun had set, so it took a little bit to find my campsite.
 I quickly unloaded, set up the Luno, and started a fire.
 The winds made it chilly, so I was glad to have a fire to warm up.
 I grilled my steak, this time just right.
 I enjoyed it, along with a nice salad and fine beer from The Bruery.
 Tomorrow was going to be the start of a big adventure, so I turned in just as the moon was rising over the hills to the east.

 After about 6 miles, we found a spot out of the wind and had a snack break.
 I had hoped to film a lot more on the trip, but that 2-hour delay scuttled that plan.
 Once we reached Upper Covington Flats, we each strapped our gallon of water to our packs and continued on (after another snack).
-The sun was setting and it was pretty clear that we were not going to make the planned campsite.
+The sun was setting, and it was pretty clear that we were not going to make the planned campsite.
 There was another possible site that was only 2.8 miles further, so that became our new destination.

 The water jug made a rhythmic sound as I hiked down the trail.
-As I came to the location of the campsite, it was clearly not going to work.
-The site sat on the crest above a valley and the winds were howling.
+When I came to the location of the campsite, it was clearly not going to work.
+The site sat on the crest above a valley, and the winds were howling.
 I was actually being pushed from time to time.
 Setting up camp here was not an option.
 So, we dropped down and found a spot that was a bit more sheltered.
 We each found a spot to pitch our respective tents.
 I did not repeat what happened on San Gorgonio, so I made sure all my tent stakes were highly secured.
 I set up my camp chair I opted to bring and cooked up dinner.
 The winds made it too chilly to sit around and chat, so after I ate, I retreated to my tent and listened to an audiobook.
 The tent would feel the wind, but it held firm.
 I drifted off to a little sleep, as the winds would wake me briefly.
-Around midnight, the winds calmed down and I drifted into a nice slumber.
+Around midnight, the winds calmed down, and I drifted into a nice slumber.
 I woke up just before sunrise to answer nature’s call and caught a nice morning sky.
 I crawled back under my quilt for a little more rest before really starting the day.

 The trail continued descending for a while before we would have two steep climbs that would have us enter Juniper Flats proper.
 I reached the crest and found a nice rock to wait for Ted and Mark to rejoin me.
 I soaked in the view and the silence.
 Once back together, Ted and I set off together, with Mark keeping his own pace.
-The plan was to rejoin at the Juniper Flats trailhead and top off our water from the cache I left on Friday.
+The plan was to rejoin at the Juniper Flats trailhead and top off our water from the cache I had left on Friday.
 As I was descending, I felt a couple of hot spots forming.
 At the trailhead, I put some KT blister tape on where I thought they were.

 After a nice lunch, I went solo, as Mark was just pulling in as I was set to head out.
 I again was concerned about our timing to reach the next planned site and the water as well.
 I tossed my empty water jug into the recycling at Ryan Campground and motored on.
 I could feel my feet, but I hoped the blister tape would do its job.
 I had a slight climb leaving Ryan Campground, but then the trail leveled out.

 My feet started to hurt more, so I stopped under the shade of a Juniper tree and took a look at them.
 A quarter-sized blister had formed on the balls of each foot.
 This was not good.
 I applied more KT tape, but I suspected that I might have to call it.
 My best guess is I actually was hiking too fast to make up for our delayed starts and created the friction to cause them to form.
 I began thinking of options.
 I could camp early and then hike to Geology Road in the morning.
-I could attempt to make it to the planned site, and either backtrack to Geology Road and get picked up, or if the feet were up to it, limp to Arch Rock and bail there.
+I could attempt to make it to the planned site and either backtrack to Geology Road and get picked up or if the feet were up to it, limp to Arch Rock and bail there.
 Hiking to the end was no longer an option.
-As I drew nearer to Geology Road, I began messaging Anita about driving out to pick me up.
+As I drew nearer to Geology Road, I began messaging Anita about her driving out to pick me up.
 I actually hoped to hitch a ride from someone who could take me back to my car, but first I needed to tell Ted and Mark of my plan to bail here.
 So I set up my chair and waited.
 I actually had a cell signal, so I called Anita and gave her the details for plan B if I could not hitch a ride.

-After about 30 minutes they reached the trailhead.
-I told Ted where the water was at Arch Rock, and began looking for someone returning from driving Geology Road.
-Sure enough, the first car stopped and had room for me and my gear, and was headed in the right direction.
+After about 30 minutes, they reached the trailhead.
+I told Ted where the water was at Arch Rock and began looking for someone returning from driving Geology Road.
+Sure enough, the first car stopped and had room for me and my gear and was headed in the right direction.
 I said my farewells to Ted and Mark.
 My rescuers kindly drove me back to my car.
 Once back out of the park, I texted Anita that she could return home, as she had preemptively started out to meet me.
 I tossed my gear into my car and bid farewell to my rescuers.

-I did hear from Ted that they completed the hike, but he too had blisters that slowed him down.
+I did hear from Ted that they completed the hike, but he, too, had blisters that slowed him down.

-Day 1: 11.4 miles in 5:30
+Day 1: 11.4 miles in 5:30 hrs

-Day 2: 14.4 miles in 6:40
+Day 2: 14.4 miles in 6:40 hrs

 Buy Me a Coffee at ko-fi.com

-I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
-In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, Central Coast, and Arizona-Winter).
-Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.
+In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, Central Coast, and both the Arizona-Winter and Arizona-Summer).

 Climbing Mastodon Peak